sadaigm/ai-as-agent/README.md

 As an example, a tool for getting the current weather has been implemented.
 This is just one of the many tools that can be added in the future.

 - **Current Weather Tool**: Fetches weather information based on user input and returns it to the AI agent.

+## AI Workflows

+The AI Workflows feature allows users to create, manage, and execute complex AI pipelines by connecting AI agents and tools in a visual flow.
+This enables the creation of sophisticated multi-step AI processes that can be saved and reused.

+### Workflow List Page

+The Workflow List page displays all saved workflows and provides options to create, edit, execute, or delete workflows.

+- **View Workflows**: See all available workflows in a card-based layout.
+- **Search Workflows**: Find specific workflows by name.
+- **Create, Edit, Delete, and Execute Workflows**: Manage your workflows with ease.

+### Workflow Editor

+The Workflow Editor provides a canvas where users can visually design workflows by adding nodes and connecting them.

+- **Workflow Details**: Set workflow name, description, and global variables.
+- **Visual Canvas**: Drag and drop nodes and create connections between them.
+- **Node Configuration**: Configure each node's inputs and outputs.

+### Node Types

+- **Start Node**: The entry point of every workflow.
+- **End Node**: Marks the completion of a workflow branch.
+- **Agent Node**: Represents an AI agent that processes prompts and generates responses.
+- **Tool Node**: Represents a tool that performs specific actions or fetches data.

+### Variable Substitution

+Workflows support variable substitution to pass data between nodes:

+- Use `{{nodeId.output.response}}` to reference a node's output.
+- Use `{{nodeId.input.userPrompt}}` to reference a node's input.

+### Workflow Execution

+- **Execution View**: See the status of each node (Not Started, Running, Completed, Failed).
+- **Control Execution**: Start or cancel workflow execution.
+- **Parameter Input**: Input parameters for workflow nodes.

 ## Screenshots